Stimulus Check Latest: Help Is Nearing. What's The Timeline For Next Economic Relief Payment?

 The Republican Senators met with the President, who promised at the outset of his term to work across party lines, and came away hopeful.
 Biden, for his part, also remains willing to negotiate; one possible change could be lowering the annual income threshold for stimulus checks to $50,000.
 But reducing pandemic assistance and slowing it down for the sake of bipartisanship is not an option.
 The latest Republican proposal amounts to less than a third of what’s already on the table, and negotiations take time.
 “The risk is not that it is too big, this package,” noted White House press secretary Jen Psaki.
 “The risk is that it is too small.”

 The Democrats continue to lay the groundwork for passing a sizeable stimulus package with a nearly party-line vote and a simple majority in the Senate.
-The House approved a budget bill Wednesday that would allow the Senate to advance economic relief with 51 votes, rather than a veto-proof 60.
-The Senate will likely act on the same legislation this week.
-From there, attention can turn to the specifics of the relief bill.
+The House approved a budget resolution Wednesday.
+The Senate passed the resolution early Friday morning on a straight party-line vote, with Vice President Kamala Harris casting the tie-breaker.
+Committees can now turn their attention to the reconciliation bill itself, which will set the stage for the stimulus package to move through the Senate with 51 votes, rather than a veto-proof 60.

 >>READ: Stimulus Check Latest: Parents Could Receive Monthly Payments With Expanded Child Tax Credit